pmcharrison/piat/README.md

 ## Citation

-We have submitted for publication a paper that details the validation of the aPIAT, and have posted a copy to the preprint server, PsyArXiv.
-While it remains under peer review, when using the aPIAT in your own research, you can cite this:
+You can cite the aPIAT as follows:

-Gelding, R., Harrison, P. M. C., Silas, S., Johnson, B. W., Thompson, W. F., & Müllensiefen, D. (2019).
-Developing an efficient test of musical imagery ability: Applying modern psychometric techniques to the Pitch Imagery Arrow Task. https://doi.org/10.31234/osf.io/8gvhz
+Gelding, R., Harrison, P. M. C., Silas, S., Johnson, B. W., Thompson, W. F., and Müllensiefen, D., 2020.
+Developing an efficient test of musical imagery ability: Applying modern psychometric techniques to the Pitch Imagery Arrow Task. *Psychological Research*. https://doi.org/10.1007/s00426-020-01322-3

 We also advise mentioning the software versions you used, in particular the versions of the `piat`, `psychTestR`, and `psychTestRCAT` packages.